dylandaviddavies/outcome-tests-docs/docs/guide/runsettings.md

 The [culture](https://www.andiamo.co.uk/resources/iso-language-codes/) of the users being used for the tests.

 ### cultures
-The [cultures](https://www.andiamo.co.uk/resources/iso-language-codes/) the site support.
+The [cultures](https://www.andiamo.co.uk/resources/iso-language-codes/) the site supports.
 Formatted as: L1,L2.

 #### Examples
 | Site                | Cultures |